bootdotdev/blog/content/python/best-ways-to-learn-python.md

 ## The Best Way to Learn Python the Hard Way

 Maybe you think all of these lectures and free options are just a little too good to be true.
 In a way they are: Any content that promises to teach you Python easily is probably lying.
-The easiest way to learn Python is to hire someone to walk you through it step by step, and anything else that calls itself “easy” probably isn’t.
+The easiest way to learn Python is to hire someone to walk you through it step by step, and anything else that calls itself "easy" probably isn’t.

 That's why I'm throwing learncodethehardway.org into the mix.
-According to [their website](https://learncodethehardway.org/python/), "Learn Code the Hard Way courses are the most effective system for learning the basics of computer programming.”
+According to [their website](https://learncodethehardway.org/python/), "Learn Code the Hard Way courses are the most effective system for learning the basics of computer programming."

 It's not interactive, it's just an online book.
 Learn Python the Hard Way promises to teach you comprehensive Python in a way that's going to stick.
 It also includes video lectures.